radtorch/radtorch/README.md

 # RADTorch

-This is the repository for RadTorch - The Radiology Machine Learning Tool Kit
+This is the repository for RADTorch - The Radiology Machine Learning Tool Kit

 Work is still in progress.